less/old-lesscss.org/templates/pages/synopsis.md

 We have released a beta of 1.4.0.
 This includes new features such as extends, the data-uri function and more maths functions.
 See the [changelog](https://github.com/cloudhead/less.js/blob/master/CHANGELOG.md) for a full list of changes.

-There are two known <span class="warning">breaking changes</span>.
+There are three known <span class="warning">breaking changes</span>. `@import-once` is removed and is now default behaviour.
 Maths is required to be in parenthesis, e.g.

     (1 + 1)  // 2
     1 + 1    // 1+1

-and units must be consistent e.g.
+units must be consistent e.g.

     1px + 1em  // error
     1px + unit(1em,px) // 2px